 The scheme does not apply to private car parks, but many private car parks do provide free parking for Blue Badge holders.

-The Blue Badge can also be used in many European countries.
+The Blue Badge can still be used in some European countries.
+Check the government website for details.

 Can I get a Blue Badge?